ceeee33/Hackathon-2/README.md

    ![Screenshot 2023-06-28 143323](https://github.com/ceeee33/Hackathon-2/assets/117928541/6e45b801-2230-4a5a-8d0f-6b9d77a04c8c)
+   The examine action is called out by the user to know about the current location and its description in case the player has forgetten which location he/she at.

    ![Screenshot 2023-06-28 143418](https://github.com/ceeee33/Hackathon-2/assets/117928541/4873e7e3-427a-47bf-ac52-d416ef12351b)
+   In this picture, the player has called out the show inventory action to check the items that he/she has collected previously.
+Then, the player called out collect items action to collect the item that they felt it is neccessary to unlock the location.
+After they collceted the item, the program will shows their current score and the successful status of the collected items.

    ![Screenshot 2023-06-28 143448](https://github.com/ceeee33/Hackathon-2/assets/117928541/a1aa49ab-a8dc-4300-add3-b82803b7c01d)
+   After that, the player collect another item then he called out show inventory items to check the items and description to know more about these items.

    ![Screenshot 2023-06-28 143529](https://github.com/ceeee33/Hackathon-2/assets/117928541/ffd5e10c-6bfc-4e13-a423-be0b51473e14)
+   The player wished to perform move action, however, he failed to do so as he does not fulfilled the condition required.

    ![Screenshot 2023-06-28 143628](https://github.com/ceeee33/Hackathon-2/assets/117928541/25a0d8dd-9ee5-4ad5-912b-76d39276d54d)
+   The player is using the items in his inventory one by one to unlock the next location.
+Fortunately, one of the items that he had collected is the ley item.
+So, he is able to unlock the next location.
+This program will automatically move the player to the next room once the player successfully unlocked the next location.

    ![Screenshot 2023-06-28 143705](https://github.com/ceeee33/Hackathon-2/assets/117928541/8fa24305-50b3-492b-8364-b470f581704b)
+   So, the name and description for the next location had given once they entered this location

    ![Screenshot 2023-06-28 143859](https://github.com/ceeee33/Hackathon-2/assets/117928541/39e0e08d-434b-4814-b5d0-ae10758eb639)
+   The player is trying to collect the item that he feels is important.

    ![Screenshot 2023-06-28 143925](https://github.com/ceeee33/Hackathon-2/assets/117928541/47791575-063e-4c15-a29c-2d9b96f2ff40)
+   Then, the player uses one of the items that he collected in the second location to unlock the third location and the details of the next location is given.

    ![Screenshot 2023-06-28 144018](https://github.com/ceeee33/Hackathon-2/assets/117928541/b65e1248-1664-4094-ae1c-1a393ea933c4)
+   The player is performing the same actions

    ![Screenshot 2023-06-28 144112](https://github.com/ceeee33/Hackathon-2/assets/117928541/c25e1d5f-28b4-4cb0-8e89-7b740bef94f2)
    ![Screenshot 2023-06-28 144138](https://github.com/ceeee33/Hackathon-2/assets/117928541/44e30065-9803-4cdd-9834-d33beb091d2d)
    ![Screenshot 2023-06-28 144203](https://github.com/ceeee33/Hackathon-2/assets/117928541/ada5b417-910f-4cb5-ba7d-3b1042254357)